Code-Institute-Submissions/MP3-1/README.md

 - I would like to register easily and login immediately after registration.

 As a returning user:
-- I would like to login and edit details on my account.
+- I would like to login and view details on my account.
 - I would like to add a new coin to the database.
-- I would like to edit my coins data in a database.
+- I would like to edit my coin data in a database.
-- I would like to delete my coins data from a database.
+- I would like to delete my coin from a database.
 - I would like to see a confirmation message on every action I take on the website.

 As a site administrator:
-- I would like to have a control of all data in the website database.
+- I would like to have a control of all data on the website database.
-- I would like to have a control of all user profiles.
+- I would like to have a control of all coin types.
+- I would like to allow users to send a message to website administrator.

 ## Structure of the website

 Website contains:
 - fixed navigation bar or burger icon on mobile devices with essential links to navigate on the website
 - a footer with contact option available all the time
-- main content site which change on every action taken by a user.
+- main content site which changes on every action taken by a user.

 ## Skeleton